-On 7 May 2015, the Work Health and Safety and Other Legislation Amendment Bill 2015 (Qld) (“the Bill”) was read for the first time by the Hon.
-CW Pitt (Mulgrave – ALP) and subsequently referred to the Finance and Administration Committee (“the Committee”) for consideration.
+The Work Health and Safety and Other Legislation Amendment Bill 2015 (Qld) (“the Bill”) was read for the first time by the Hon.
+CW Pitt (Mulgrave – ALP) on 7 May 2015.
+It was then referred to the Finance and Administration Committee (“the Committee”) for consideration.

 The Bill’s proposed amendments to the Electrical Safety Act 2002 (Qld) will “re-establish the role of a Commissioner for Electrical Safety and specific committees to promote community awareness about electrical safety (electrical safety education committee) and participate in developing requirements for the electrical safety of electrical equipment (electrical equipment committee).”

 - Summary of the Bill’s amendments to the Work Health Safety Act 2011 (Qld)

 The relevant amendments to the Work Health Safety Act 2011 (Qld) (“the Act”) are as follows: